Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Introduction

 \IEEEPARstart{M}{achine} Unlearning (MU) refers to the process of making a trained model ``forget'' specific data it was trained on, such that those data no longer influence the model’s behavior~\cite{cao2015towards}.
 This capability has become increasingly important as individuals invoke the ``right to be forgotten''~\cite{rosen2011right} under data privacy laws like the General Data Protection Regulation (GDPR)~\cite{hoofnagle2019european}.
 Regulators have also begun to enforce this: in a 2021 case, the U.S. Federal Trade Commission (FTC) ordered a company to delete not only the unlawfully collected data but also any models derived from it~\cite{singer2021ftc}.
 Beyond legal compliance, the ability to reliably remove data is now recognized as a critical component for ensuring the safety and trustworthiness of advanced AI systems~\cite{bengio2025internationalaisafetyreport}.
 However, na\"ively retraining a model from scratch for each unlearning request is highly inefficient since modern machine learning models often require a significant amount of time and computational cost to train~\cite{touvron2023llama}.
 To address this, MU methods aim to approximate the result of retraining with minimal adjustments to the model's parameters.

 We observe that researchers in this emerging field struggle to analyze and understand the behavior of different MU methods.
 We identify two main hurdles to this challenge.
-First, despite the recent introduction of MU methods~\cite{jia2023model,fan2023salun, cadet2024deep, chen2023boundary, goel2022towards}, there is still no standardized \rev{evaluation protocol} for systematically comparing them.
+First, despite the recent introduction of MU methods~\cite{jia2023model,fan2023salun, cadet2024deep, chen2023boundary, goel2022towards}, there is still no standardized evaluation protocol for systematically comparing them.
 Due to the absence of such a protocol, the MU methods have been separately assessed using disparate metrics~\cite{guo2019certified,becker2022evaluating,chundawat2023zero,neurips-2023-machine-unlearning,liu2025rethinking}.
 This not only hinders direct comparisons among methods but also makes it difficult to understand nuanced trade-offs between the methods.
-Second, existing evaluations primarily rely on quantitative metrics, which offer limited insight into the behaviors of different methods and fail to uncover the underlying decision-making processes happening in the model, which is insufficient to address the analytic tasks we identified.
+Second, existing evaluations primarily rely on quantitative metrics, providing limited insight into the behaviors of different methods and failing to uncover the underlying decision-making processes happening in the model, which is insufficient to address the analytic tasks we identified.

-For example, one important task in MU research is to evaluate to what extent an MU model satisfies the \emph{privacy} principle.
-This principle states that after unlearning, it should be guaranteed that no residual signals of the ``forgotten'' data remain, thereby thwarting attack~\cite{shokri2017membership,fredrikson2015model,chen2021machine,carlini2022membership,hu2024learn}.
-For instance, an attacker might query an online medical diagnostic model to check whether a particular patient’s records still shape its responses, which is an example of membership inference attacks (MIAs). \rev{Relying on metrics alone is insufficient for such an evaluation,} \rev{as such summary metrics would fail to reveal which specific samples remain vulnerable or how model behavior exhibits subtle shifts after unlearning.} These limitations call for an interactive approach that allows researchers to simulate attacks and observe how the model responds.
+\rev{One critical principle in MU evaluation is the \emph{privacy},} which requires that no residual signals of the forgotten data remain, thereby thwarting attacks~\cite{shokri2017membership,fredrikson2015model,chen2021machine,carlini2022membership,hu2024learn}.
+For instance, an attacker might query an online medical diagnostic model to check whether a particular patient’s records still shape its responses, which is an example of membership inference attacks (MIAs).
+Relying on metrics alone is insufficient for such an evaluation, as such summary metrics would fail to reveal which specific samples remain vulnerable or how model behavior exhibits subtle shifts after unlearning. \rev{Consequently, there is a need for an interactive diagnostic approach that enables researchers to verify granular privacy risks through attack simulations, instead of being limited to aggregate metrics.}